AlexKhymenko/ngx-permissions/README.md

 to those definitions?

 Well, Permission allows you to set different 'permissions' definitions along with the logic that determines if the current session belongs to them.
-To do that library exposes special container `PermissionsService` that allows you to manipulate them freely.
+To do that library exposes special container `NgxPermissionsService` that allows you to manipulate them freely.

 ### Individual permissions

-To add permissions individually `PermissionsService` exposes method `addPermission` that generic usage is shown below or add as array:
+To add permissions individually `NgxPermissionsService` exposes method `addPermission` that generic usage is shown below or add as array:

 ```typescript
 [...]